Engee documentation

 Notebook

-Modelling and visualisation of range and Doppler frequency data in a radar system in the presence of multiple targets
+Modeling and visualization of range and Doppler frequency data in a radar system with multiple targets

-This example demonstrates how to simulate a radar system and use the calc_range_doppler_visual function to visualise range and Doppler intensity data over time in Engee.
-The range-time and Doppler intensity meters help detect a target in the environment by showing how the target range and Doppler parameter change over time.
+This example demonstrates how to model a radar system and use the calc_range_dopper_visual function to visualize range and Doppler intensity data over time in Engee.
+Range-time and Doppler-time intensity meters help detect a target in the environment by showing how the target's range and Doppler parameter change over time.

 Functions used